Sedum spurium, S. nevii, S. telephium, S. kamtschaticum ellacombianun, S. fosterianum, S. ussuriense

 Intense bronze-red leaves are covered in neon rose flowers from June to August.
 Voodoo sedum is a low, dense, branching, evergreen, perennial ground cover that is durable, easy to grow, and drought tolerant.
 Leaves grow to 3 inches high, plants reach 6-inches tall while in bloom.
 Will flower the first year when started early.
 A Fleuroselect Quality Mark winner.
 Winter hardy to zone 3.

 RED CARPET SedumSedum spurium coccineum

-In summer, dense clusters of showy bright rose, ¾ inch flowers cover the evergreen, 2-6 inch tall, 2 foot wide plants.
-Fast growing; started early forms dense, flowering ground cover the first season.
-Does not like wet, humid summers.
-Otherwise Red Carpet sedum is widely adapted.
+In summer, dense clusters of bright rose, ¾ inch flowers cover the evergreen, 2-6 inch tall, 2 foot wide plants.
+Red Carpet sedum is showy and fast growing, and when started early becomes a dense, flowering ground cover the first season.
+Does not like wet, humid summers, otherwise plants are widely adapted.
 Winter hardy to zone 3.